Leroy-N/Leroy-N/README.md

 I can easily adapt to any software if need be.

 Fun Fact:
-/n I am from Trinidad adn Tobago (Yes I can turn my dialect on and off)
+<br> I am from Trinidad adn Tobago (Yes I can turn my dialect on and off)
-\n I love Slay the Spire.
+<br> I love Slay the Spire.
-Jon Bellion is my favourite artist.
+<br> Jon Bellion is my favourite artist.

 Hobbies: Gym, Boxing, Cooking, Baking, Learning
 <!--